 As a general rule, your case will be worth at least the value of your financial losses, such as lost earnings, medical bills, and property damage.
 This figure will give us a starting point to begin negotiations.

 It’s impossible to estimate how much your case may be worth without a careful assessment.
-Contact Hawk Law Group today for a free consultation with an Evans car accident lawyer to discuss your case.
+Contact Hawk Law Group today for a free consultation with an car accident lawyer to discuss your case.

 What Kind of Damages Can I Recover After a Car Crash?